A categorification of cluster algebras of type B and C through symmetric quivers: The categorification

 \end{itemize}

 \end{definition} \begin{remark} $F_d$ induces an action on isotopy classes of diagonals of the polygon. \end{remark}

 \begin{lemma} Under the bijection $F_d$, $\theta$-orbits correspond to $\rho$-orbits.
-In particular, diameters correspond to $\rho$-invariant diagonals, while pairs of centrally simmetric diagonals correspond to $\rho$-invariant pairs of diagonals which are not orthogonal to $d$. \end{lemma} \begin{proof} Let $[a,b]$ be a $\theta$-orbit.
-We have three cases to consider: \begin{itemize} \item [i)] $(a,b)$ is a diameter (illustrated in Figure \ref{fig_i}); \item [ii)] $[a,b]$ is a centrally symmetric pair of diagonals which cross $d$ (illustrated in Figure \ref{fig_ii}); \item [iii)] $[a,b]$ is a centrally symmetric pair of diagonals which do not cross $d$ (illustrated in Figure \ref{fig_iii}). \end{itemize}
+In particular, diameters correspond to $\rho$-invariant diagonals, while pairs of centrally symmetric diagonals correspond to $\rho$-invariant pairs of diagonals which are not orthogonal to $d$. \end{lemma} \begin{proof} Let $[a,b]$ be a $\theta$-orbit.
+We have three cases to consider: \begin{itemize} \item [i)] $(a,b)$ is a diameter (illustrated in Figure \ref{fig_i}); \item [ii)] $[a,b]$ is a pair of centrally symmetric diagonals which cross $d$ (illustrated in Figure \ref{fig_ii}); \item [iii)] $[a,b]$ is a pair of centrally symmetric diagonals which do not cross $d$ (illustrated in Figure \ref{fig_iii}). \end{itemize}

 \end{proof}